daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA&B/global-artifacts/user_manual.md

 Optimization of resources and reduction of operational costs.
 * Contribution to environmental sustainability through intelligent management of natural resources.
 * Facilitation of compliance with legal requirements related to the management of green spaces in urban contexts.

-* The application is an essential tool for organizations responsible for managing green spaces, providing an integrated and effective approach to addressing the challenges of urban growth and ensuring the preservation and enhancement of these important natural resources.
+**The application is an essential tool for organizations responsible for managing green spaces, providing an integrated and effective approach to addressing the challenges of urban growth and ensuring the preservation and enhancement of these important natural resources.**

 ---
 # Features

 **1. Register Skills of a Collaborator | Human Resources Manager**

-> **Description** - This feature allows the HRM to register the skills that a collaborator may have.
+> The feature allows the HRM to register the skills that a collaborator may have.
 >
 > **Instructions** :
 >
-> - Access the application interface.
+> - Enable the HRM role.
 > - View/add/remove/edit skills in the Skill Registation Section.
 > - Confirm the entered data.
 > - After confirmation, the system provides a success message.

 **2. Register a Job | Human Resources Manager**

-> **Description** - This feature allows the HRM to register a job that a collaborator may have.
+> The feature allows the HRM to register a job that a collaborator may have.
 >
 > **Instructions** :
 >
 > - Enable the HRM role.
-> - Choose the option to add a new job from the application interface.
+> - Choose the option to add a new job
 > - Enter the name of the job.
 > - Verify the entered information.
 > - After submission, the system will confirm the successful addition of the job.

 **3. Register collaborator with job and fundamental characteristics | Human Resources Manager**

-> **Description** - This feature allows the HRM to register a collaborator with essential details and assign them a specific job.
+> The feature allows the HRM to register a collaborator with essential details and assign them a specific job.
 >
 > **Instructions** :
 >
+> - Enable the HRM role.
 > - Initiate a request for new collaborator registration.
 > - Input the necessary information, including name, birthday, admission date, address, phone number, email, ID doc type and ID number.
 > - Choose the suitable job for the collaborator from the provided list.